BZoennchen/supercollider-book/chapters/preamble/medium-and-form.md

 Medium and form require a systemreference without they do not exist.
 They are not *things for themselves*!
 Like information they are a systeminternal product.
-Furthermore, there is no medium without form and no form without medium.
 The loose coupling of elements of a medium refers to an open majority of possible relations or connections which are still compatible with the unit of an element, e.g. the number of sensible sentences which can be formed by a given word.

 Luhmann defines medium in relation to form, i.e., relatively.